Kendall McIntosh: Sporting Kansas City

 On 17 December 2020, McIntosh was selected by Sporting Kansas City in Stage 1 of the 2020 MLS Re-Entry Draft, officially signing with the club on January 5, 2021.
 After featuring prominently for Sporting Kansas City II throughout the 2021 season, McIntosh signed a new contract for the 2022 Major League Soccer season with an option for 2023.

+San Antonio FC

+On February 14, 2024, McIntosh signed with USL Championship side San Antonio FC.

 International

 McIntosh has represented the United States in the U17 and U20 level.